anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

   }
   ```

-2) An environment item is either a zinc instruction or a closure
+2) An environment item is either a Zinc instruction or a closure

   In Reason, it'd be defined as: